High Desert State Prison (Nevada): History

 The institution opened on 1 September 2000 and became the reception unit for southern Nevada.
 This facility was designed to be the first of several prisons to be built at this location.
 The facility presented many design challenges, such as electrical backup and water supply, and there have been difficulties in staff retention due to the remote location.
 The closest populated area to the prison is Indian Springs, 8 mi north of the prison.
 To date, there have been two expansions.
 The first expansion, completed in 2004, added a 60000 ft2 prison industries building and a gymnasium.
 The second expansion added four more housing units.
 High Desert is one of the largest prisons in the United States, and is a medium security facility.
 High Desert is structurally the most secure prison in the Nevada Department of Corrections.
+In September 2024, Nevada's death row inmates were transferred to High Desert State Prison from Ely State Prison.
+As a result High Desert prison became a maximum security facility while Ely's security level was reduced to medium.